skip to Main Content

 • Muscle Weakness: Delaying physical therapy can lead to muscle weakness, prolonging the recovery process.

-• Joint Stiffness: Without early mobilization, joints may become stiff, affecting range of motion.
+• Joint Stiffness: Without early mobilization, joints may become stiff, affecting range of motion and ability to achieve full knee extension.

 • Compromised Function: Inadequate physical therapy may result in persistent issues with balance, coordination, and overall function.